cyevgeniy/evg.moe/content/js/own-signals/index.md

 In S.js, signals are created with the `S.data` function.
-To change the signal's value, you call signal as a function with an argument, and you call signal without arguments to get it's current value:
+To change the signal's value, you call signal as a function with an argument, and you call signal without arguments to get its current value:

 ```js
 const name = S.data('Andrew')